 But God looked upon your life with compassion and provided a solution—His Son Jesus Christ.
 God in the flesh.
 God on earth.
 The God of hope and love.

 Jesus was worth the wait.
 He experienced human life for more than 30 years.
 He understands every single one of your heartaches.
 He gets your physical pain, rejection, strained relationships, abuse, grief, and impatience because those were part of His life as well.
-When you go to Him in prayer, you can trust that He understands, that He knows how you are feeling, and what your needs are at that moment.
+When you go to Jesus in prayer, you can trust that He understands, that He knows how you are feeling, and what your needs are at that moment.

 Jesus is the light that gives you hope for every heartbreak that you experience.
 Through a study of the gospel of Mark, you can learn about Jesus’ life on earth, how He related to people and why knowing Him brings hope to your life.